Agoric/agoric-sdk/packages/marshal/CONTRIBUTING.md

 ## Contact

-We use github issues for all bug reports: https://github.com/Agoric/agoric-sdk/issues Please add a [same-structure] prefix to the title and `same-structure` tag to same-structure-related issues.
+We use github issues for all bug reports: https://github.com/Agoric/agoric-sdk/issues Please add a [marshal] prefix to the title and `marshal` tag to marshal-related issues.

 ## Installing, Testing

 You'll need Node.js version 11 or higher.

 * `git clone https://github.com/Agoric/agoric-sdk/`
 * `cd agoric-sdk`
 * `yarn install`
 * `yarn build` (This *must* be done at the top level to build all of the packages)
-* `cd packages/same-structure`
+* `cd packages/marshal`
 * `yarn test`

 ## Pull Requests

 Before submitting a pull request, please:

-* run `yarn test` within `packages/same-structure` and make sure all the unit tests pass (running `yarn test` at the top level will test all the monorepo packages, which can be a good integration test.)
+* run `yarn test` within `packages/marshal` and make sure all the unit tests pass (running `yarn test` at the top level will test all the monorepo packages, which can be a good integration test.)
 * run `yarn run lint-fix` to reformat the code according to our